Skip to main content

 • “Sound design is on point, a pretty nice graphical upgrade from the first one, and the scares are magnificent.”

-• “There are some issues such as a strange graphical lighting glitch on the left side of the screen that is obvious in certain dark areas, random frame rate drops, no 4K resolution support, and limited graphic settings (only low to high).”
+• “There are also some other issues such as a strange graphical lighting glitching on the left side of the screen that is obvious in certain dark areas, some random frame rate drops, no 4k resolution, the only graphic setting is low to high.”

 8 mentions Positive Neutral Negative